 Research Programs

-Eight labs and programs within the Cardiovascular Research Center at Mayo Clinic conduct basic and clinical research to improve prevention and care of heart disease.
-These cardiovascular disease research programs translate scientific discoveries from the lab into leading-edge treatments and therapies for patients.
+Seven programs within the Cardiovascular Research Center at Mayo Clinic conduct basic and clinical research to improve prevention and care of heart disease.
+These research programs translate scientific discoveries from the lab into leading-edge treatments.

 Cardiovascular Innovation Laboratory: The Cardiovascular Innovation Laboratory is a state-of-the-art translational research facility featuring a hybrid multimodality imaging suite.
-Learn more about the Cardiovascular Innovation Laboratory.
+Discovery work in the lab advances the basic science of cardiovascular biology and medicine.
+Learn more about Cardiovascular Innovation.

 Circulatory Failure Program: The Circulatory Failure Program conducts both basic and clinical investigations aimed at improving the diagnosis and care of people with all forms of circulatory failure.
 Learn more about the Circulatory Failure Program.